DavidToddMiller/gr-HighDataRate_Modem/README.md

   - A few of the blocks are OOT blocks like CCSDS Reed-Solomon Encode/Decode in this gr-HighDataRate_Modem module (All blocks have stream interfaces (No message Blocks) for processing efficiency and stability).

   - Runs at 16 kilosymbols/second with the coding included.
 50 kHz subcarrier used.
-Each CCSDS Frame starts with "7D41" (hexidecimal).
+Each CCSDS Frame starts with "7D41" (hexadecimal).

   - With the Doppler FFT functions included, the flowgraph transmit and receive parts could be used operationally in real-time with a transmit/receive dongle for an actual Low Earth Orbit (LEO) spacecraft link that uses typical CCSDS low rate TT&C links at S-band.